pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.
 It is also going to tell you how to notify pretix of incoming payments.

+!!!
+Note
+    pretix does not handle refunds via bank transfer automatically.
+    If a customer cancels their order and requests a refund via the original payment method, and that payment method is bank transfer, you will receive an email notification.
+    You will have to issue the refund manually.

 ## Prerequisites

 As setting up payment providers is handled on the event level, you need to create an event first.